geeknik/my-awesome-stars/topics.md

 ## penetration-testing

+- [securitytemplates/sectemplates](https://github.com/securitytemplates/sectemplates) - Open source templates you can use to bootstrap your security programs
 - [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
 - [t3l3machus/psudohash](https://github.com/t3l3machus/psudohash) - Generates millions of keyword-based password mutations in seconds.
 - [SaumyajeetDas/GodGenesis](https://github.com/SaumyajeetDas/GodGenesis) - A Python3 based C2 server to make life of red teamer a bit easier.
 The payload is  capable to bypass all the known antiviruses and endpoints.